khale/encryption-wrappers/README.md

 key to communicate using a secure block cipher (AES).
 You should treat this key as an ephemeral session key.
 Do not reuse it!

 ### RSA
-To do custom hybrid encryption with RSA, first generate a long pseudo-random key for AES.
+To perform hybrid encryption with RSA, first generate a long pseudo-random key for AES.
 You can plug in whatever key length you'd like; 128 is the minimum acceptable key length [recommended by NIST](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf), but since performance is of little concern here, why not use 256.